hex0cter/testcafe-browser-provider-browserstack/README.md

 # Background

-This repo is used for debugging purpose only.
+This repo is used for the purpose of debugging testcafe [issue 3764](https://github.com/DevExpress/testcafe/issues/3764) only.

 When running a test in browserstack, there is a chance the test will be put into a queue due to limited parallel tests.
 When this happens, it is not possible to close the browser properly.
 It seems the `closeBrowser` function will never be called.